GIScience/osmalert/docs/process-overview.md

         - Discussions
         - Stand-ups
 - At the end
-    - Prepare Review & Retrospektive
+    - Prepare Review & retrospective
     - Remove name label
     - Set In Progress back to todo
+    - Put progress of unfinished tasks in the description of the issue

 ## Tools